ChanthMiao/ghc-wiki-mirror/cross-compilation/targets.md

   - Would it be possible or useful to build and ship a compiler without any run-time system?

-  - To make this picture happen, what part of Hadrian should I focus on?

 ## Bread crumbs worth following